Nablaaa/CompetitionAssay/README.md

             --- denoised/
 ```

+- you can run the example script inside the "examples" folder.
+Just make sure that it has the following file path defined: "competition_2_WTmScarlet_dwspFmNeonGreen/TW_growth/denoised/WT_C2-MAX_20230424_5hpif_mix2_WTmScarlet_dwspFmNeonGreen_ours_R3_003-1.tif"

-- the RandomForestClassifier model is on GitHub, please place it in the models folder (next to the noise2void model)
+- the RandomForestClassifier model is on GitHub and if you download the repo, it will already be in the right position, otherwise, please place it in the models folder (next to the noise2void model)
 - open the Segmentation.py script and define the right base directory and model path
 - define the minimum object size (in pixels)
 - run the script (dependencies should be already installed)